 USER GROUPS

-User Groups allows administrators to create different classifications of users each defined differently by the types of functionality they can perform or have access to in Carrier Web including Workflow Tasks.
+User Groups allow administrators to create different classifications of users each defined differently by the types of functionalities they can perform or have access to in Carrier Web including Workflow Tasks.
 This simplifies User administration so that rights and access do not have to be defined for each unique user.
 Rather, new users can be easily assigned to existing User Groups thus simplifying the process.
-It also makes keeping track of rights and accesses have been granted.
+It also keeps track of rights and accesses that have been granted.